wjkoznarek/du-cybersecurity-bootcamp/README.md

 - Run the playbook, and navigate to `http://[your.elk.ip]:5601/app/kibana.` to check that the installation worked as expected.

     - `$ ansible-playbook /etc/ansible/roles/elk-stack-playbook.yml`
-    - Check that the ELK Stack playbook is functioning by accessing kibana from a web browser.

 ![ELK Webpage Screenshot](Images/webpage-kibana.png)